corumj/aap_eda_workshop/README.md

 `ansible-rulebook --rulebook rulebooks/print_event.yml -i inventory --verbose`

-Simulate an event and take a look at the payload.
+Simulate an event again, and take a look at the payload.
 Try the other payloads in the event_payloads directory.

 ### Adding some webhook security by modifying your rulebook